drift-labs/v2-teacher/source/index.html.md

 The prices used for deposits, borrows and perp quote assets differ between the initial and maintenance checks.
 The maintenance check uses the current oracle price.
 The initial check uses the `min(oracle_price, oracle_twap)` for deposits and positive perp pnl and `max(oracle_price, oracle_twap)` for borrows, negative perp pnl and perp base amount.

+For prediction markets, the price used in the margin system depends on the direction of the position.
+For short positions (betting no), the margin system uses
+1 - oracle price.
+For long position (betting yes), it uses the oracle price.
+This is the account for the user's worst case loss.
+E.g. if a user shorts at $.01, their worst case loss is $.99.

 # Numerical Precisions